Lunexa-AI/right-line/README.md

   <a href="https://github.com/Lunexa-AI/right-line/issues"><img alt="Issues" src="https://img.shields.io/github/issues/Lunexa-AI/right-line"></a>
 </p>

-## What is RightLine?
+## What is Gweta?

-RightLine is a legal information assistant that provides instant access to Zimbabwean law via WhatsApp.
+Gweta is a legal information assistant that provides instant access to Zimbabwean law via WhatsApp.
 Ask a question in plain language (English, Shona, or Ndebele) and get:

 - 📜 **Exact statute section** relevant to your query
 - 📝 **3-line summary** in your language
 - 📚 **Citations** with page references

-> ⚠️ **Disclaimer**: RightLine provides legal information, not legal advice.
+> ⚠️ **Disclaimer**: Gweta provides legal information, not legal advice.
 Always consult qualified legal counsel for legal matters.

 ## ✨ Key Features